 As you seek treatment for OUD, you might also uncover the need for additional treatment or therapy.
-Dependence on opioids is a physical condition that can be treated medically.
-Addictive behavior, however, might require additional treatment to address psychological, psychiatric or emotional conditions.
+Dependence on opioid drugs is a physical condition that can be treated medically.
+Addictive behavior, however, might require further treatment to address psychological, psychiatric or emotional conditions.

 5. You’re Not Alone